 Burned Cucumber Skins

-Burned cucumber skins may not be the first thing you think of when you are looking for fertilizer for your plants.
+Admittedly, burned cucumber skins are not the first thing you think of when you are looking for fertilizer for your plants.
+However, this strange item contains lots of potassium – probably more than you realize.

-However, burned cucumber skins contain 27% potassium by weight, meaning that it has the most potassium, pound-for-pound, out of any of the other fertilizers listed here.
+In fact, burned cucumber skins contain 27% potassium by weight.
+That means that it has the most potassium, pound-for-pound, out of any of the fertilizers listed here.

-Burned cucumber skins also contain 11% phosphorus by weight, although they do not contain any nitrogen.
+Burned cucumber skins also contain 11% phosphorus by weight.
+However, they do not contain any nitrogen – the one downfall of an otherwise solid fertilizer.

-Also known as potassium magnesium sulfate, this fertilizer contains 22% potassium by weight, making it a great potassium supplement – almost as good as burned cucumber skins.
+Also known as potassium magnesium sulfate (or Sul-Po-Mag), this fertilizer contains 22% potassium by weight.
+With such a high potassium content, Sul-Po-Mag makes a great supplement (almost as good as burned cucumber skins!)

 Sulfate of Potash Magnesia is a specific type of potash, which means that it contains potassium in water-soluble form.
-It contains 11% magnesium by weight, but it does not contain any nitrogen or phosphorus.
+It also contains 11% magnesium by weight, which is helpful if your plants are deficient and you don’t have any Epsom salt (or don’t want to use it).

 For more information, check out this article on potash from Wikipedia.